 Frequently Asked Questions (FAQs)

 Absolutely!
 Sign language is accessible to anyone who is willing to learn.
-It’s a visual language that can be learned by people of all ages and backgrounds.
+It’s a visual language that people can learn of all ages and backgrounds.

 No, sign language varies across different countries and regions.
 Just like spoken languages, sign languages have their own regional variations and dialects.